 "I am not about to let the Rahkshi take our home."
 Pohatu's eyes narrowed.
 "I'm armless, not harmless."

 For once, Lewa didn't see the funny side.
+He didn't even crack a smile.
 But Pohatu sped off to defend the city before Lewa could stop him.

 Onua stood behind the wall that kept the city safe.
 It was his job, his duty, to make sure the wall kept standing.
-Continued blasts of light from the other side, where the battle took place, strained his eyes.
+Continued blasts of light from the other side of the great wall, where the battle took place, strained his eyes.
 I wish Pohatu were here, he thought.
 He's much better suited to this sort of thing.
-Onua looked up.
-Takanuva was perched behind a battlement, rapidly blasting light at the Rahkshi threatening to break through.
-Panicked Matoran fled the area, abandoning their ruined turrets.
+Onua looked up to the top of the barrier to see Takanuva perched behind a battlement, rapidly blasting light at the Rahkshi threatening to break through.
+Panicked Matoran fled the crumbling section of wall, abandoning their ruined turrets.

 Onua heard more stone cracking and crumbling, as another part of the wall threatened to collapse.
 He was exhausted from the continued effort of holding the wall together, but he turned and held out his hands anyway.
 He willed dirt and soil into existence within the cracks, compacting as much into the spaces as he could.